activeviam/mass-dashboards-creator/README.md

 # mass-dashboards-creator
-NodeJS script allowing to create and upload many dashboards at once to a Content Server, for scaling tests
+NodeJS script allowing to create and upload many dashboards at once to a Content Server, for scaling tests.